 Art Competition Details

 Entries open on Wednesday 23 September 2020 and close on Monday 15 February 2021.

 Wildlife Artist of the Year 2021 is open to both professional and amateur artists aged 17 or over, using any technique, medium or style excluding photography and digitally produced artwork.
-Artists must have reached the age of 17 by the closing date for entries (Monday 25 February 2021).
+Artists must have reached the age of 17 by the closing date for entries (Monday 15 February 2021).
+The Human Impact Category is open to young artists between the ages of 16 and 22.
 All artworks need to be available for sale and completed by the artists within the last five years, and multiple entries are welcome.
 Terms and Conditions for entry can be viewed here.

 50% of the proceeds from the sale of all artworks in Wildlife Artist of the Year 2021’s exhibition will continue to support DSWF’s work to fight wildlife crime, protect endangered species and engage communities to protect endangered wildlife across Africa and Asia.